 In addition to his work in the real estate sector and his other entrepreneurial endeavors, Howard provides counsel, hands-on leadership, and support to many communal, educational, and civic organizations.
 He is particularly active in the fields of medical research and healthcare delivery and also dedicates time and significant support to law enforcement/counter-terrorism programs, higher education, disaster relief, the arts, and communal giving.

-Howard Milstein is married to Abby Sniderman Milstein and they have a son, Michael Milstein.
+Howard is the elder son of Irma Milstein and the legendary businessman and philanthropist Paul Milstein.
+Howard is married to Abby Sniderman Milstein and they have a son, Michael.